 - Uncertainty Avoidance Index measures tolerance of uncertainty and ambiguity among members of a society.
-A high UAI is absolute truth.
+A high UAI is an absolute truth.
 Marketers are constantly adjusting their efforts to cultural demands of the market, but they also act as agents of change, institutional restraints, symbolic, spiritual, and cultural critics.
 Peer groups are not a social group.

 - Power Distance Index measures the tolerance of social inequality within a social system.
 It is very culturally sensitive.

 The power of human potential is not realized in International Marketing though without respect to time orientation.
 Polychronic time, P-time is the simultaneous occurrence of many things, human transactions more important.
-On the other hand is Monochronic, M-time, whereone saves time, wastes time, bides time, spends time, and loses time.
+On the other hand is Monochronic, M-time, where one saves time, wastes time, bides time, spends time, and loses time.

 Many conflicting things can happen in International Marketing too.
 Bribery, or the voluntarily offered payment by someone seeking unlawful advantages, is one thing that has caused many to be arrested.
 Extortion is the payments that are extracted under duress by someone in authority from a person seeking only what he or she is lawfully entitled to.
 Lubrication is the small sum of cash, a gift, or a service given to a low-ranking official in a country where such offerings are not prohibited by law.
 Subornation is giving large sums of money designed to entice an official to commit an illegal act on behalf of the one offering the bribe Electives Exclusives.

-International Marketing Research is the systematic gathering, recording, and analyzing of data to provide information useful to marketing decision-making.
+International Marketing Research is the systematic gathering, recording, and analyzing data to provide information useful to marketing decision-making.
 Information must be communicated across cultural boundaries.
 The environments within which the research tools are applied are often different in foreign markets.
 Research Types of information are based on needs.
 General information about the country, area, and/or market are necessary.
-Information necessary to forecast future marketing requirements are done by anticipating social, economic, consumer, and industry trends within specific markets or countries.
-Specific market information is then used to make product, promotion, distribution, and price decisions and to develop marketing plans.
+Information necessary to forecast future marketing requirements is done by anticipating social, economic, consumer, and industry trends within specific markets or countries.
+Specific market information is then used to make a product, promotion, distribution, and price decisions and to develop marketing plans.
 In domestic operations, most emphasis is placed on gathering specific market information because the other data are often available from secondary sources.

 Types of Information:

-- Economic and demographic: data on growth in economy, inflation, business cycle trends; profitability analysis for the division’s products, specific industry economic studies, analyses of overseas economies, key economic indicators for US and overseas, and population trends (migration, aging, and immigration).
+- Economic and demographic: data on growth in the economy, inflation, business cycle trends; profitability analysis for the division’s products, specific industry economic studies, analyses of overseas economies, key economic indicators for US and overseas, and population trends (migration, aging, and immigration).

-- Cultural, sociological, and political climate: Non-economic review of conditions affecting the division’s business.
+- Cultural, sociological, and political climate: a Non-economic review of conditions affecting the division’s business.
 Covers ecology, safety, leisure time, and their impact on the business.